 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADO-E Secure RSA/ECC library is delivered. .
+The TOE provides the functionality of hash computation if and only if the optional TORNADO TM -T Secure RSA/ECC library is delivered. ...

-- A Digital True Random Number Generator (DTRNG FRO M) library that fulfills the requirements of Class PTG.2 (German Scheme) as well as meets some of ANSSI requirements (French scheme) - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
+- A Digital True Random Number Generator library (DTRNG FRO library v1.0) that meets some of ANSSI requirements (French scheme) - Another Digital True Random Number Generator library (DTRNG FRO library v2.0) that meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme) - An EHP DTRNG FRO library built around Hardware DTRNG FRO.
+This library generates random numbers that pass Test Procedure A specified by AIS31 standard - Secure Boot Loader is a loader for downloading in Flash and can download the encrypted user code with AES - System API is an Application Programming Interface which controls Non-Volatile Memory (NOR Flash), receives and transmits data from a host and utilities supported.
 It is used in Bootloader and can be also used for the Security IC Embedded Software.
 No security relevant policy, mechanism or function is supported